NF7048 - Food Safety and Quality Management (2018/19)

-|Running in 2017/18||
+|Running in 2018/19||

 The module examines in detail the key aspects of the management of food safety through prerequisite programmes and HACCP as well as the role of supplier assurance and ingredient specifications in managing the quality of processed foods.
-Growing concerns about authenticity, adulteration and fraud will be explored in the context of global supply chains.

 Regulation of the food industry, impact of food law in UK, EU and elsewhere to facilitate trade globally.
 Meeting key legislative requirements on hygiene, temperature, traceability, allergens and labelling.

 • The prevalence and common causes of food poisoning in England.
 The role of Safer Food Better Business, the food hygiene rating system, scores on the doors and enforcement by Environmental Health Officers in protecting the public’s health.

-- The practical application of HACCP through prerequisite controls, hazard analysis, risk assessment, the determination of critical control points and the causes of HACCP system failure.
+• The practical application of HACCP through prerequisite controls, hazard analysis, risk assessment, the determination of critical control points and the causes of HACCP system failure.

-- The growing importance of and the potential conflicts of interest inherent in third party auditing to agreed industrial standards (BRC, IFS) in global supply chain management.
+• The growing importance of and the potential conflicts of interest inherent in third party auditing to agreed industrial standards (BRC, IFS) in global supply chain management.

-- Recognise the importance of food chemical safety in food production and distribution.
+• Recognise the importance of food chemical safety in food production and distribution.
 Identification of the common sources of chemical hazards.
 Analytical methods used to determine and then quantify chemical hazards and safe exposure levels.

-- Appreciate the methods used and agencies responsible for authenticating foods and detecting food fraud.
+• Appreciate the methods used and agencies responsible for authenticating foods and detecting food fraud.

 • Professional development and CPD, trade associations, professional bodies, sources of information and advice, industrial networks.

-- Enhance employability skills by including skills acquired on the course when rewriting cvs and having interview practice.
+• Enhance employability skills by including skills acquired on the course when rewriting CVs and having interview practice.

 Basic understanding will be developed through attending lectures, participating in question and answer sessions, contributing to class discussions as well as considering industrial case studies in small groups.
-Students will have to conduct and summarise their findings in two literature reviews, one orally in class and the other in a written assessment.

 Students will be expected to undertake a significant amount of self-directed study including reading of appropriate texts, peer reviewed journals and credible sources of information and guidance produced by government, trade associations and professional bodies.